RebRut03/Credit_Risk_Analysis/README.md

 ## Credit Risk Summary:
 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.There is a summary of the results (2 pt)
+If you do not recommend any of the models, justify your reasoning.There is a summary of the results (2 pt) lose data in undersampling and there isn't too  much data left when you use the minority data as the standard.
 There is a recommendation on which model to use, or there is no recommendation with a justification